TFisch/encounter-manager/README.md

 # What's New?

-- User can use the 'edit' menu to drag and drop character cards to manually reorder iniative.
+- User can use the 'edit' menu to drag and drop character cards to manually reorder initiative.

+# How's this thing work?

+- Enter all characters by name, initiative and HP, they will be reordered automatically on submission.
+- Click the swords icon to initiate combat.
+- Use the arrow keys to keep track of current player's turn.

 # Upcoming Features!